Kyle46220/R3F/2021MayNotes.md

 But his is a great amount of progress! its all about these store scaling functions for positioning.

 Thinking of making this code reusable for other models - I wonder If I could write a more general function which has like a reference to the original model size, actually I think this is just regular scaling neverminds.

+Ok starting to get the hang of the sacaling functions - need to next write a function for the horizpanel scaling.

+Its good to have to close to working for the first time ever.
+I Think I'd be able to reuse this code without too much hassle for a different model as well.

+next will be to position and scale the drawers, and to add in a cupboard.
+I don't think this will be very hard.

+Then - change the row Height.